-On behalf of the Board, we would like to acknowledge the continued support from our valued shareholders, dealers, suppliers, service providers, bankers and business associates.
-We sincerely appreciate the resilience and team work that our management team and staff have displayed during this challenging period.
-Thank you.
+On behalf of the Board, we would like to express our sincere appreciation to all our valued shareholders, dealers, suppliers, service providers, bankers and business associates for their continued support.
+We also wish to thank our dedicated management team and staff for their commitment and contribution to the Group.